-Swedish 10, 25, and 50 ore coins were minted in silver from 1909 to 1942.
-About halfway between these dates, in 1920, the same coins with similar patterns were minted in nickel-bronze.
+Swedish 25 and 50 ore coins were minted in silver from 1910 to 1941.
+About halfway between these dates, in 1920, the same denominations with different patterns were minted in nickel-bronze.
 Of course the coins minted from precious metal are more valuable than those minted in non-precious metal.

 These are all catalog values.
-Use our Important Terminology page (link at upper left) to properly interpret these values.
+Use our Terminology page to properly interpret these values.